shitcodebykaushik/linux_tut/Docker/Theory.md

    - Now the docker will build your image into the docker image .
 - Once your container is containerized it is ready to ship and build  .
 - `Dockerfile` is the file that describe the application and tells the docker how to build an image from it .
+- Container utilize feaatures provided by the host OS such as the :-
+   - Namespace which provides the isolation for resources such as process IDs(PID) and the IDs(UID) file system ans network .
+   - Control Groups (cgroups) Manage and limit resouce us
 - Always  push the production image containing the stuff needed to run your application .
 -  The docker pull subcommand is programmed to look for the images at this location .
 - Docker registery is a place where the Docker images can be stored in order to be found publicly found .
 - Ochestration It is all about the automating and simplifying the managemt of the containerized application at scale .
 Thingd like automatically rescheduklling containers when nodes break,scaling things up  when the demands increase and smoothly pushing updates and fixes into the live production environment .
 - Cluster of orchestrated docker host a swarm and the docker hosts participating in a swarm are said to be the swarm mode .
 - Node are the instance of the docker engine .
+- A node is the machine (physical or virtual machine) that is part of the docker swarm cluster .
+- Cluster is the group of the nodes working together in a swarm .
 - A swarm consist of one or more nodes .These can be physical, cloud or vm .
  - All nodes should communicate with each other over the reliable network .
  - Nodes are configured as worker or managers .